Environmental Impacts of (Clean) Energy Projects

 Addressing realistic harms of clean energy

 So the “impacts” that remain of new energy infrastructure are largely aesthetics and noise.
 (I plan to write separately about aesthetic issues, especially place-attachment theory on siting energy infrastructure, which I will link here when available.)
-These audible impacts (while not considered physical impacts by law, they are considered a form of pollution) can be easily mitigated with setback requirements.
+These noise impacts, while not considered physical impacts by law they are considered a form of pollution, can be easily mitigated with setback requirements.

 For example, windmill turbines can to be set back 2.5x the max height from any dwellings to prevent shadow flicker and noise impacts.
 Those annoying red blinky lights are required for aviation safety, but modern technology keeps the lights off unless there are planes in the vicinity thus greatly reducing their visual impact.

-Substations, especially in more urban areas, often require noise barriers similar to the sound-mitigation walls along highways.
-Physical barriers are now a necessary because domestic terrorists targeting substations are increasingly common.
+Substations, especially in more urban areas, may require noise barriers similar to the sound-mitigation walls in-between freeways and homes.
+Physical barriers are becoming more necessary because of the increasing occurrence of domestic terrorists targeting substations.

-Transmission lines typically require setbacks, but those are waved for right-of-ways.
+Transmission lines typically require mult-hundred feet setbacks from dwellings, but those are waved for right-of-ways.
 For those two weeks in summer when the transmission lines are audibly humming, there is some level of (financial) mitigation owed to the homeowners who live alongside them.
 If you live close enough to transmission lines to hear them, maybe utilities should pay for better insulation and updated windows (both of which save money on energy costs, keep noise out, and make your home more comfortable).
+At least for PG&E’s territory in California, the transmission line mitigation requirements for right-of-ways near homes are less stringent than spanning an un-populated open space.
+Make that make sense.

 Recognize the trade offs & build anyways

 This should not deter us from building a new clean energy economy.
-To the contrary, we Environmentalists need a new paradigm to recognize that opposing clean energy projects because of their hyper-specific “impacts” is like declining an emergency appendicitis surgery because you’re worried about the incision scar.
-The many reasons I hear for opposing clean energy projects each individually have a small truth embedded within them, but by focusing on those figurative paper cuts we fail to appreciate that the whole house is burning.
-We in the Environmental community are so paralyzed by making any decision for fear of any negative impact that it creates a de facto license to the oil lobby to keep polluting.
-There will be trade-offs in the energy transition, but our unwillingness to build clean energy out of fear of some harm is just cementing the status quo.
+To the contrary, we Environmentalists need a new paradigm to recognize that opposing clean energy projects because of their hyper-specific “impacts” is like refusing an emergency appendicitis surgery because you’re worried the incision scar will be noticeable years later.
+The many reasons I hear for opposing clean energy projects each individually have a small truth embedded within them, but by focusing on these visible blemishes we fail to appreciate that the whole house is burning!

-While the negative impacts are quantifiable and inconvenient today, they are laughably small compared to the destruction that a 2.0°C rise in global temperatures will produce.
+While the negative impacts of building clean energy projects are both quantifiable and inconvenient today, they are laughably small compared to the destruction that a 2.0°C rise in global temperatures will produce.
 I have tried to read climate-science fiction, but they are not sufficiently far enough away from our foreseeable catastrophic futures to be considered fiction.
-If you really want to be transported to a seemingly different reality, read IPCC’s Working Group II report focused on impacts of a changing climate knowing our carbon budget trajectory is indicative of reaching the 2.0°C in the next 24 years at 2023 emission rates (this also assumes decades of prodigious carbon drawdown that remains economically infeasible).
-If we want better than a two-thirds chance of staying within 1.5°C of warming, then we have less than 4 years to get to net zero (insert lol-sob emoji).
+If you really want to be transported to a seemingly different reality, read IPCC’s Working Group II report focused on impacts of a changing climate knowing our carbon budget trajectory is indicative of reaching securing a 2.0°C world in the next 24 years (this also assumes decades of prodigious carbon drawdown that remains economically unfeasible).
+If we want better than a two-thirds chance of staying within 1.5°C of warming, then we have less than 4-years to get to net zero (insert lol-sob emoji).

 We need to build, and we need to build fast.